-NEWEST: Andy's Research is on the Weather Channel!; Bruce receives funding for an alum;Te-Wen receives funding; Peter presents in Physics; Maki presents work co-authored with student and others; Kit Muma--Panel Discussion; Andy Smith receives Funding; Ian Woods Presented in Wisconsin; Nancy Jacobson Presented in California
+NEWEST: Peter presented in RI and elected as an Executive Committee member; Andy's Research is on the Weather Channel!; Bruce receives funding for an alum;Te-Wen receives funding; Peter presents in Physics; Maki presents work co-authored with student and others; Kit Muma--Panel Discussion; Andy Smith receives Funding; Ian Woods Presented in Wisconsin; Nancy Jacobson Presented in California

 Friday, September 13, 2013